-- The presentation of new information regarding the situation that was not available during the original investigation - A potential lapse or error in applying the school's procedures applicable to the situation based upon the school's discipline process
+- The presentation of new information regarding the situation that was not available during the original investigation. - A potential lapse or error in applying the school's procedures applicable to the situation based upon the school's discipline process.

 Once the written appeal has been received, the Head of School will review the information gathered by the Division Head or designee.
 If the Head of School determines that there are sufficient grounds for the appeal, a time will be scheduled for the Head of School to meet with parent/guardian(s) and the student, and if deemed necessary by the Head of School, with the Division Head.
-If there are insufficient grounds for the appeal, the Head of School will notify the parent(s) in writing.

 After the scheduled meeting, the Head of School will render a final decision of the appeal in writing to the parent/guardian(s) and Division Head within a reasonable time.
-The decision by the Head of School is final and not reviewable.